 Full Documentary Video of the Galway Bay Swim (20 Mins): https://youtu.be/yL1N7eN59y0

 Getting physically and mentally prepared for this type of swim is a huge challenge.
 The water temperature is approximately 15 degrees Celsius in July and the mental strength needed to overcome this is paramount.
-The weather conditions are unpredictable and totally out of the swimmers hands.
+The weather conditions are unpredictable and totally out of the swimmer’s hands.
 They will simply do their best not to disturb passing seals while trying to avoid the jellyfish and passing vessels!
 Speaking about the event, organiser Kevin Thornton said: “The swim has seen its reputation as a serious challenge organised to a high standard grow leaps and bounds.
 We have seen interest explode with swimmers applying from all corners of Ireland.
-In recent years, we have had several UK swimmers as well as Galway swimmers travelling home from as far afield as New York and Dubai to participate in the swim.
-We are proud of where we have gotten to with the swim over the past several years and more importantly the monies we continue to raise to support the great work of Cancer Care West”
+In recent years, we have swimmers from the UK, USA and Poland as well as Galway swimmers travelling home from as far afield as New York and Dubai to participate in the swim.
+We are proud of where we have gotten to with the swim and more importantly the monies we continue to raise to support the great work of Cancer Care West”

 History of the Frances Thornton Memorial Galway Bay Swim